gamesbook/pyprototypr/docs/source/core_shapes.rst

 ..
 NOTE::

-   There is detail about the many properties that can be defined for a Circle in the `customised Circles <customised_shapes.rst#circle>`_ section.
+   There is more detail about the many properties that can be defined for a Circle in the :ref:`customised Circles <customised_shapes:circleIndex>` section.

 Example 1.
 ++++++++++